LibrariesHacked/librarieshacked-web-content/tutorials/englishlibrariescarto.md

 In the Carto dashboard change 'Your maps' to 'Your datasets'

 Select to 'Add Dataset'.
 This will bring up a form that provides many options for importing data - Upload, Google Drive, Dropbox.
-If the data is available online you can simply enter a URL here.
+If the data is available online you can enter a URL here.
 The Libraries Taskforce dataset is at:

 https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/604815/Public_libraries_in_England_-_basic_dataset__as_on_1_July_2016_.csv

-After entering this and clicking Submit, Carto is then particularly clever and offers to sync the data regularly.
-In this case, it's doubtful that this particular dataset will get updated but if it was (and the URL stayed the same), you could ensure that your copy is kept up to date.

-There is an important and slightly hidden option which is always checked by default: *'Let CARTO automatically guess data types and content on import'*.
-It is worth leaving this checked, as it ensures that data is handled in the right way (such as numbers being treated as numbers, dates being treated as dates, etc).
-However, it can on occasion get confused by certain data and, like Excel, do things like remove leading zeros from data.
-So if you do experience trouble you can uncheck this option and each column will be imported as simple text.
+There is an important and slightly hidden checkbox which is always checked by default: *'Let CARTO automatically guess data types and content on import'*.
+It is worth initially leaving this checked, as it often ensures that data is handled in the right way (such as numbers being treated as numbers, dates being treated as dates, etc).
+However, it can on occasion get confused by certain data and, like Excel, do silly things like remove leading zeros from text fields as it thinks they're numbers.
+So if you do experience trouble you can uncheck this option and each column will be imported as simple text and remain unmodified.

-In this case you can leave it checked and click, which presents this error.
+In this case you can leave it checked and click 'Submit', which presents this error.

 Oh dear.
 Malformed CSV?
 CSV (comma separated values) files are a text format for storing data that uses commas to separate out columns.
-It is customary, though not mandatory, for the first row to contain the column headers, for example:
+It is normal, though not mandatory, for the first row to contain the column headers, for example:

 ```
 firstname,surname